ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/README.md

 1. **Spec Compliance**: The generated code might not fully adhere to the ECMAScript specification, especially in less common edge cases.
 2. **Compatibility**: While the generated code works in most cases, there might be subtle differences in behavior compared to the spec-compliant version, which can lead to bugs if not carefully considered.

 We can enable loose mode by setting the `loose` option to `true` in the configuration for specific plugins or presets.
 Review section [Passing plugin options to the visitor methods](/doc/plugin-options.md#passing-plugin-options-to-the-visitor-methods).
+In a Babel plugin, the visitor receives a second parameter after the `path` parameter which is usually known as the  `state` parameter.
+This `state` object that holds any kind of data that the plugin might need to maintain state across the visit.
+Namely, the property `state.opts` contains the options passed to the plugin via the configuration file.

 ## References